AndrewVanAuken/EEE4775-HW6/README.md

 **Step 4:** Because Task L still holds `shared_mutex`, Task H cannot acquire it.
 The scheduler places Task H into the Blocked state, waiting for the mutex to clear.

-**Step 5:** With Task H blocked, the scheduler looks for the next highest priority ready task.
-Task L resumes execution to finish its critical section.
+**Step 5:** With Task H blocked, Task L becomes the highest-priority ready task and resumes executing its critical section.

 **Step 6:** While Task L is executing inside the critical section, an asynchronous network event wakes up Task M (Priority 10).

 **Step 7:** Because Task M's priority (10) is higher than Task L's priority (5), the scheduler immediately preempts Task L and hands execution control to Task M.

-**Step 8:** Task M begins executing its long-running communication relay loop.
+**Step 8:** Task M continues executing while Task L remains preempted.

-**The Inversion:** Because Task M does not share a mutex with anyone, it can run indefinitely, preventing Task L from finishing and releasing `shared_mutex`.
-Consequently, the highest-priority task (Task H) is indirectly blocked by a medium-priority task (Task M).
-This is a classic unbounded priority inversion.
+**The Inversion:** Because Task M does not require the shared mutex, it can continue executing while Task L is unable to finish its critical section and release the mutex.
+Consequently, Task H remains blocked by a medium-priority task, creating a classic unbounded priority inversion.

 ### Worst-Case Wait for Task H (With Priority Inheritance Enabled)
 When priority inheritance is enabled, the worst-case wait for Task H transitions from unbounded to bounded.